kratisto/docs/pages/public_cloud/ai_machine_learning/endpoints_guide_01_getting_started/guide.fr-ca.md

 > [!tabs]
 > **Playground**
 >>
 >> This option allows you to quickly try out the model by playing with it to see if it meets your needs.
-This is a great way to get a feel for the model without having to use some codes.
+This is a great way to get a feel for the model without having to code.
 >>
 >> ![AI Endpoints token terms](images/playground_demo.png){.thumbnail}
 >>